Strike It Rich (1986 game show): Bonus game

 In the bonus round, the winning couple had a chance to win $5,000 in cash and a car.
 Originally, couples had to choose between those two prizes.
 After several weeks, the choice changed to simply playing for the money or for both the money and the car.

 Both sets of monitors were used, with one member of the team playing the top archway and the other the bottom.
 Before the round began, a series of bandits and pictures of the show's logo, referred to as "dollar signs", were shuffled into place on each archway.
 To begin, the couple chose whether to reveal what was hidden behind the top monitor or the bottom monitor.
-One of the monitors had a dollar sign hidden, the other a bandit, and the couple had an equal shot of uncovering both as they progressed.
+One of the monitors had a dollar sign ("STRIKE IT RICH" logo) hidden, the other a bandit, and the couple had an equal shot of uncovering both as they progressed.

 Each revealed dollar sign was worth $100, while each bandit earned nothing.
 Depending on the chosen bonus prize, the couple had a certain objective to accomplish.
 If they chose to play for $5,000, the couple had to uncover five dollar signs and could not uncover more than two bandits.
 Playing for the car required six dollar signs, and the bandit could not appear more than once.
-If the couple revealed too many bandits, the round ended and they were credited with any money from the previously revealed dollar signs.
+If the couple revealed too many bandits (three if playing for $5,000 and two if playing for the car), the round ended and they were credited with any money from the previously revealed dollar signs.

-Regardless of the outcome, each winning couple continued playing on the next show.
+Regardless of the outcome, each winning couple continued playing until they were defeated or exceeded the $75,000 winnings cap (imposed because the show aired on New York City’s flagship CBS station WCBS-TV, anything won above that went to the couple’s favorite charity).